 With the rise of the Internet, companies can now conduct their businesses in an electronic environment.
 With this, a new concept came to the fore: electronic contracts.
-In this article, we will explore all the details of electronic contracts in Turkey.
+In this article, our Istanbul lawyer firm explores all the details of electronic contracts in Turkey.

 Several laws, rules, and organizations influence the legal framework governing electronic contracts in Turkey.
 Their main objective is to ensure these contracts are enforceable by law while giving customers extra rights.
 Below is a more detailed explanation of a few of them.

-• E-Commerce Law: The Law on the Regulation of Electronic Commerce (Law No. 6563) is accepted as the main body of legislation that governs electronic contracts in Turkey.
-According to e-commerce law, if both parties agree to use electronic means and the contract meets all legal conditions, they can be considered valid and recognized by the law.
+- E-Commerce Law: The Law on the Regulation of Electronic Commerce (Law No. 6563) is the main legislation that governs electronic contracts in Turkey.
+According to e-commerce law, if both parties agree to use electronic means and the contract meets all legal conditions, they are considered valid under Turkish law.

-• Code of Obligations: In Turkey, this establishes general guidelines and norms for all kinds of contracts, including electronic ones.
+- Code of Obligations: This establishes general guidelines and norms for all kinds of contracts, including electronic ones.

-• Regulation on Distance Contracts: It enables consumers to withdraw from contracts and obtain product and service information.
+- Regulation on Distance Contracts: Enables consumers to withdraw from contracts and obtain product and service information.

-• Regulation on Service Providers and Intermediary Service Providers: In terms of electronic contracts, service providers must set up procedures for managing customer complaints and disputes resulting from electronic transactions.
+- Regulation on Service Providers and Intermediary Service Providers: Requires service providers to set up procedures for managing customer complaints and disputes resulting from electronic transactions.

 Differences Between Electronic Contracts & Smart Contracts

-Electronic contracts are the type of contracts concluded by the parties using an electronic communication tool, usually over the Internet.
-In contrast, smart contracts are known as those that eliminate the need for human intervention by executing the terms of the agreement automatically.
+Electronic contracts are concluded by the parties using electronic communication, usually via the Internet.
+In contrast, smart contracts automatically execute the terms of the agreement without human intervention.

 Key Components of Electronic Contracts in Turkey